If restaurants are a team sport, Father’s Day is a bit like a preliminary final….

-And while for many that means a slightly different kind of Sunday… maybe breakfast in bed, a gift for Dad, probably a few phone calls to loved ones elsewhere and doing something special for lunch… in the restaurant business, it means business.
+And for many, that means a slightly different kind of Sunday… maybe breakfast in bed, a gift for Dad, probably a few calls to loved ones elsewhere and doing something special for lunch… but in the restaurant business, it means business.

-While any Sunday at Rústico means stepping things up a bit - today we have 130 confirmed “covers” booked with the pleasant inevitability of a few walk-ins to factor in – occasion days like this come with just that added little bit of pressure.
-Expectations are higher, special menus throw a curve ball, and it’s a great chance to show regulars and first-timers that we do occasions, and restaurant experiences, really well.
+While any Sunday at Rústico means stepping things up a bit over the usual weekday pressure - today we have 130 confirmed “covers” booked with the pleasant inevitability of a few walk-ins to factor in – occasion days like this come with just that little bit of added intensity.
+Expectations are higher, special menus throw a curve ball to both the kitchen and service team, and it’s a great opportunity to show both regulars and first-timers that we do occasions, and totsl restaurant experiences, really well.

 There’s the frisson of something out of the ordinary to unite and energise the team.

-It’s a special day, to be sure, but in many respects it’s also typical of a busy day at Rústico, a seven-days-a-week machine: create the illusion of calm while beneath the surface a lot of hard work and sticking to systems brings it all together.
+Father’s Day is special, to be sure, but in many respects it’s also typical of any busy weekend at Rústico, a seven-days-a-week food and beverage machine: create the veneer of calm while beneath the surface, a lot of hard work and sticking-to-systems brings it all together seamlessly.
+Usually.

 Today, responsibility for running the kitchen falls on the shoulders of sous chef Lauren Gaunt (her boss, head chef Mike McAllister, is away on a management course) and like any good chef, she knows the only way to stay ahead of the curve is to be prepared.